mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 #### Don't let you move fast

-Every business wants features to be delivered at speed but to accomodate future possibilities, developers are complelled to choose flexible solutions which results in compromise on speed.
+Every business wants features to be delivered at speed but to accomodate future use cases, developers are complelled to choose flexible solutions which results in compromise on speed.
 We believe that an architecturally well-designed tool empowers you to attain both speed and flexibilty simultaneously.

 #### Make you write unnecessary code